 Vehicles In Bankruptcy When My Spouse Isn’t Filing

-The only vehicles which must be disclosed as assets are those vehicles which are titled in the name of the individual who is filing.
+The only vehicles which must be disclosed as assets are those vehicles that are titled in the name of the individual who is filing.
 If you transferred title to a vehicle from one spouse to another within four years of filing bankruptcy, that transfer should be disclosed in your bankruptcy filing.
-The transfer most likely will not negatively affect your bankruptcy filing, but disclosing it is in alignment with the court’s requirements for full disclosure of all transfers to family members and “insiders” (family and friends) within a four year period preceding your bankruptcy filing.
+The transfer most likely will not negatively affect your bankruptcy filing, but disclosing it is in alignment with the court’s requirements for full disclosure of all transfers to family members and “insiders” (family and friends) within a four-year period preceding your bankruptcy filing.

 You can read hundreds of articles like this one on our Bankruptcy Blog.